 - 1. As a user I can login to the website via Google Account - 2.
 As a user I can create a chatroom so that I can talk with people - 3.
-As a user I can invite other users to a chatroom - 4.
-As a logged-in user, I can receive an invitation to a chatroom via notification directly on the website - 5.
-As a non-logged-in user, I can receive an invitation to a chatroom via email - 6.
-As a user I can view a list of all currently active chatrooms - 7.
-As a user I can join a chatroom - 8.
-As a user I can leave a chatroom - 9.
-As a user I can send and receive text from one peer to another - 10.
-As a user I can send and receive real-time audio from one peer to another - 11.
-As a user I can send and receive real-time video from one peer to another - 12.
-As a user I can create a group (like our #channels in slack) and have it persistent, whereas chatrooms are created and destroyed much like phone calls - 13.
-As a user I can join a group - 14.
-As a user I can view a list of all groups I am a member of - 15.
-As a member of a group, I can add other users to the group - 16.
-As a member of a group, I can leave a group
+As a logged-in user, I can create a chatroom that is associated with my group - 4.
+As a logged-in user, I can create a temporary chatroom not associated with any group. - 5.
+As a user I can join a chatroom - 6.
+As a user I can leave a chatroom - 7.
+As a user I can send and receive text from one peer to another - 8.
+As a user I can send and receive real-time audio from one peer to another

+- 9. As a user I can send and receive real-time video from one peer to another - 10.
+As a user I can create a group and have it persistent, whereas chatrooms are created and destroyed much like phone calls - 11.
+As a non-logged-in user I can visit a chatroom page, get redirected to login, and get redirected back to the chatroom I was originally trying to go to - 12.
+As a user I can use my google profile picture as my chat icon - 13.
+As a user I can see my most recent messages in the chat - 14.
+As a user I can join a chatroom of up to 6 users - 15.
+As a user my video is displayed in a pleasing format - 16.
+As a user I can delete a group that I have created - 17.
+As a user I can login once, and be confident that I will stay logged in until I log out